CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

 In the cold winter of 2020 I bought three Tojiro Shirogami blades in rapid succession.
 A nakiri, kiritsuke, and yanagiba.
 These are on the budget end of Japanese knives, costing only $60, $100, and $144 respectively.
 You've already met the nakiri style, but a kiritsuke is 9.5in executive chef knife and the yanagiba is a whopping 12 inch sushi knife.
 In retrospect, I basically never use these styles, but they look cool as shit on my knife magnet.

-If you consider buying a Tojiro in Shirogami, remember that they are budget minded, and occasionally have quality problems.
+If you consider buying a Tojiro in shirogami, remember that they are budget minded, and occasionally have quality problems.
 All of mine were fine, but you still need to do sanding on the choil, and the handles they come with are less than awesome.

 The four gorgeous handles you see are stabilized burl maple, and I bought them from sharpedgeshop and installed them myself, a process which can be difficult if you do it wrong.
 I'll add a post on this soon.